How to leave your California residency?

 1) Strategizing the departure

 Embarking on a life-altering decision, such as changing your state of residence, is akin to preparing for a long journey.
-Just as you wouldn't set sail into uncharted waters without a map, you shouldn’t step into the realm of residency change unprepared.
-In this chapter, we’ll be your compass, guiding you through the maze of logistical and financial considerations that come with detangling yourself from California’s grasp.
+Just as you wouldn't sail into unfamiliar waters without a map, you shouldn’t try to change your legal state of residence unprepared.

 Unbinding the California connection: